crystallabs/crysterm/README.md

 - Style property `transparent` has been renamed to `transparency` and also accepts Float64, in addition to `true` which defaults to 0.5
 - In `Widget::ProgressBar`, the display of value is done using foreground color.
 This is different than Blessed, and arguably more correct
 - In Crysterm, default border type is "line" (`BorderType::Line`).
 In Blessed it is "bg"
+- In Blessed, there is variable `ignore_dock_contrast`, which if set to true will cause borders to always be docked, or if set to false it will not dock borders of different colors.
+In Crysterm, this variable is defined as `@dock_contrast: DockContrast`, and `DockContrast` is an enum that can be `Ignore`, `DontDock`, or `Blend`.
+The first two behave like Blessed's true and false respectively, and `Blend` is a new option that blends colors.

 List of current bugs / quirks in Crysterm, in no particular order: